richrosario/AzureWork/(1) AzureSentinel/README.md

 The modules are a great refresher for Microsoft Sentinel and provide hands-on practical experience for product features, capabilities, and scenarios.
 The lab deploys a Microsoft Sentinel workspace and ingests pre-recorded data to simulate scenarios that showcase various Microsoft Sentinel features.

--Module 1 - Setting up the environment
+- Module 1 - Setting up the environment
--Module 2 - Data Connectors
+- Module 2 - Data Connectors
--Module 3 - Analytics Rules
+- Module 3 - Analytics Rules
--Module 4 - Incident Management
+- Module 4 - Incident Management
--Module 5 - Hunting
+- Module 5 - Hunting
--Module 6 - Watchlists
+- Module 6 - Watchlists
--Module 7 - Threat Intelligence
+- Module 7 - Threat Intelligence
--Module 8 - Microsoft Sentinel Content hub
+- Module 8 - Microsoft Sentinel Content hub

 Detailed instructions followed in my own instance are in the 'AzureTrainingLab' folder.